raveenaaa/NBA_Prediction/README.md

 <br/>
 Different methods are used for the prediction - Logistic Regression, Naive Bayes, Random Forest, Decision Tree and AdaBoost classifier.
+Matrix Factorization and Maximum Entropy Principle based models are also implemented.
 <br/>
 The data is pre-processed and the different models are trained and tested.
 <br/>